RetroAppleJS/RetroAppleJS.github.io/README.md

 The idea behind this project is simple: Retrocomputing enthusiasts want a frictionless implementation of their concepts.
 Issues associated with setting up a working system is especially not the sort of painful old memories one may wish to recall, this project aims quite the opposite.

 Enjoy the beauty of 8-bit computing on a 6502 CPU, it's math tricks and deceivingly simple instruction set.
 Alongside the development of this IDE, it is crucial to have a 6502 assembler codebase handy that can be edited, compiled, ran and debugged seamlessly.
-Each of these functions have been conveniently knitted together in modules, represented in a tabbed view and formatted for reduced resolution screens, briefly described just here below.
+Each of these functions have been conveniently knitted together in modules, represented in a tabbed view and formatted for reduced resolution screens, briefly described below.

-## Modules

-### Assembler

-The assembler contains handy tools to edit source-code originating from all over the internet, but purposefully avoids the implementation of any exotic macro language as this would perpetuate numerous assembler code compatibility problems.

 ## Getting started